 More recently Nancy Allsop, now 15, also won a scholarship to Sylvia Young.
 While at JMDS she won the lead role in God Bless the Child at the Royal Court and the part of Marta in the Indonesia and China touring production of The Sound of Music.
 In May 2017 she was cast as July and Annie understudy in the West End production of Annie, starring Miranda Hart.

 Joanne Stobbs and Syanne Day successfully auditioned for the Royal Ballet School's Junior Associate programme.
 Jo Stobbs is now a Costume Assistant on such productions as The Crown, Burnt, War Machine, The Tunnel, Denial, and Suffragette

 We currently have ex students Daisy Bishop and Erin McGlinchey pursuing degrees in dance at the London Studio Centre.
 Past pupils Alex Bird, Jo Stobbs, Samantha Turton and Dani Acors also qualified there.
 At the British Arts Awards 2017 JMDS students Louis Parkins, 18, and Ayla Clare, 15, were scouted by the college.
-Louis will start a full-time place at the school in September 2018, as will Jemma Ashgrove, 18.
+Louis will start a full-time place at the school in September 2018.